VCE OUTDOOR EDUCATION & ENVIRONMENTAL STUDIES

 Unit 3: Relationships with outdoor environments

 The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
 Case studies of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.
-Students participate in a snorkelling camp at Bushrangers Bay (approx. $60) and a day excursion to Walhalla (approx. $40)
+Students have the opportunity to participate in snorkelling within the local environment and camp along the foreshore at Bushrangers Bay.

 Unit 4: Sustainable outdoor environments

 In this unit students explore the sustainable use and management of outdoor environments.
 They examine the contemporary state of environments in Australia, consider the importance of healthy outdoor environments, and examine the issues in relation to the capacity of outdoor environments to support the future needs of the Australian population.
-Students have the opportunity to participate in 4 day Mt Buller skiing/snowboarding trip (approx. $600) in semester two.
+Students have the opportunity to participate in a 4 day Mt Buller skiing/snowboarding expedition.

 Professional Guides (Bushwalking, Rock Climbing, Rafting, Mountain Biking, Alpine Sports, Surfing), Divers, Environmental Scientists, Ecotourism, National Parks Officers, Outdoor Adventure Officers, Outdoor Education Teachers, Outdoor Environment Administration, Outdoor Environment Management, Rescue Service Officers, Ski Instructors, University Lecturers